lukaszmadrzynski/Website-Update/content/pages/ecotours/shangri-la.md

       - type: FeaturedItem
         title: ''
         subtitle: ''
-        text: >
-          Immerse yourself in the **authentic and traditional countryside lifestyle** of local

-          villagers.
-Observe and learn about their time-honored farming and pasturing practices, gaining

-          a deeper appreciation for their intimate connection to the land and the rhythms

-          of nature in rural Yunnan.
-        image:
-          type: ImageBlock
-          url: /images/LJ-icon11.jpg
-          altText: Placeholder text
-          elementId: ''
-          styles:
-            self:
-              borderRadius: x-large
-        actions: []
-        colors: bg-neutralAlt-fg-dark
-        styles:
-          self:
-            padding:
-              - pt-8
-              - pl-8
-              - pb-8
-              - pr-8
-            borderRadius: x-large
-            flexDirection: col
-            justifyContent: center
-            textAlign: left
-      - type: FeaturedItem
-        title: ''
-        subtitle: ''
         text: >+
           Embark on an unforgettable hike through the ancient **primeval forests of Baima Snow